-Probably the most busy beaches of Sitges, but also one of the largest, is called Ribera.
-It’s located in front of the center
+Ribera is probably the busiest beach of Sitges, and one of the largest.
+It’s located in front of the city center.

 Size: length 260 meters, average width 36 meters.

 Next beach to the west is called Bassa Rodona, which is the main gay beach in Sitges.
-It’s on the verge of the residential area and the city center.
+It’s situated left of picture 11 on the map.

 Size: length 285 meters, average width 18 meters.

-It’s located in front of residential area of El Vinyet, yet very close to the center.
+Estanyol is situated in front of residential area of El Vinyet, yet very close to the center.
 It’s almost as busy as Ribera.
-The beach is full of equally locals and tourists.
+The beach is equally full of locals and tourists.